‘Cake Boss’ Star Buddy Valastro Debuts Dramatic Weight Loss In New Instagram Pic

 A lot of people have been asking me how I’ve slimmed down lately so I just wanted to share that I’ve used the Optavia program.
 Im not being paid to say this and it should be noted that I think every body is different and you should do whatever suits you but this is what I’m doing and I’m very happy with the results so far!

 “Honestly, I don’t like to go out,” Valastro told People.
 He keeps healthy foods and snacks in his two home refrigerators.
-The baker remarked that in addition to a fully-stocked refrigerator his kitchen, he also has an industrial-sized fridge and freezer in his family’s garage.
+The baker remarked that in addition to a fully-stocked refrigerator in his kitchen, he also has an industrial-sized fridge and freezer in his family’s garage.

 “All Italians got a refrigerator in the garage,” he told the mag.
 “That’s what we do.”